Racial Equity in the Search Process

 Equitable hiring practices require deliberateness and intention throughout the entire process.
 Search facilitators have tremendous power during a search - rather than being gatekeepers, we try to use this power to welcome in candidates.
 Understanding that, as a firm and individually, our own anti-racist journeys will always be works in progress, we are committed to self- and group-reflection and examination of our biases in order to promote racial equity in the search process.

-In 2020, we have seen a global pandemic that is disproportionately impacting marginalized communities, especially Black communities, and the continued brutal violence against Black lives.
+In 2020, we saw a global pandemic that is disproportionately impacting marginalized communities, especially Black communities, and the continued brutal violence against Black lives.
 These events, and the resulting uprising and change, have shown us again the amount of work that is still left to do - within ourselves, within our team, and with the organizations we partner with - to reach a more equitable future.

 We don’t pretend to have the answers.
 We partner with organizations and leaders at a vulnerable time that will have a lasting impact on the organization’s trajectory.
 In that role, we recognize that we have a unique opportunity and responsibility to raise these questions and try to impact change through both the hiring process and the ultimate hire.
 Below are some resources we have found helpful when thinking about racial equity in leadership searches, some big questions we are grappling with, and some of the ways we are taking action.